The CRU is led by up to three Commissioners at any one time. The Commissioners are Paul McGowan (Chairperson), and Aoife MacEvilly.

 The Commissioners are assisted in their duties by a staff of about 100, including 4 directors.

 The work of the CRU is divided into four separate Divisions, with each Division led by a Director.
-The Directors are Karen Trant (Director of Water), Laura Brien (Director of Energy Markets), John Melvin (Director of Energy Networks and Legal) and Ann McGarry (Director of Energy Safety).
+The Directors are Laura Brien (Director of Water), John Melvin (Director of Energy Markets), Karen Trant (Director of Energy Networks and Legal) and Ann McGarry (Director of Energy Safety and Customer Affairs).

 This structure reflects the CRU’s varied economic, customer protection and safety responsibilities in energy as well as its role as economic water regulator.